goshiphq/goship-cms/content/articles/large-item-shipping.md

 ## What Types of Oversized Items Can You Ship?

-With GoShip, you can ship any types of freight, from your couch to auto parts.
+With GoShip, you can ship various types of freight, from your couch to auto parts.
 Here are some of the most common large items shipping services we provide:

 ### Furniture shipping